 You can purchase a Kiva Card by going to: kiva.org/gifts/kiva-cards

 On this page select the delivery method, value and quantity of the Kiva Cards you want to buy.
 Once you've done that and agreed to the terms and conditions, including the 12 month lending period, add the card to your basket by clicking "Add to Basket" or "Add to Basket and Checkout".
 To begin the checkout process click "Basket" at the top of the page.

 Upon completion of your purchase, you'll be directed to an order confirmation page and also receive an emailed receipt.
 You can view and/or print the Kiva Cards you've purchased at any time by signing into your Kiva account and going to: kiva.org/portfolio/kiva-cards

 Can I make a loan by paying with a check rather than a credit card?

-To add funds by check, you'll need to first register for a Kiva account if you don't already have one.
+1. Create a Kiva account if you don't already have one.

-Mail the check to:
+4. Mail the check to:

 875 Howard Street, Suite 340

 Once your check has been processed (which can take a few weeks) we'll credit your account and notify you by email.
 You can then sign into your Kiva account and use the credit in your account for lending.